 - NetNotice enables you to receive item pick-up notices by email or SMS text message (standard rates for your mobile phone carrier apply).

-- Access NetNotice through the toolbar in the library catalog.
+- Access NetNotice through the in the library catalog.

 Sign up for a NetNotice account to receive email reminders when it’s time to return or renew items you borrowed.
 You can also set up your account to receive your account information each week.
 You need to have an email address listed on your account in order to use this service.
 You can also receive your item pick-up notices by email or SMS text message (standard rates for your mobile phone carrier apply).

 Please report lost or stolen library cards to library staff immediately.
 You are responsible for all material checked out on your card up to the time that you tell us that your card was lost or stolen.
 You may request a replacement for a lost or stolen card in person at the library.